sx4-discord-bot/Sx4/README.md

 * When a user has a nickname change
 * When a user is server muted/deafened in a voice channel
 * Permissions updates on a role, shows what perms have been removed/added
+* When a user adds a bot to the server

 #### Welcomer